 As a CA-3, you will work with the Residency Director (Dr. Leila Pang) to formulate an individualized clinical schedule tailored to meet your needs, having completed most, if not all, case requirements during your CA-1 and 2 years.
 You may choose to spend up to a total of 6 months in a single subspecialty area, in clinical or laboratory research or, do advanced and complex cases in a variety of clinical areas of your choice.
 Many residents elect to undergo fellowship training; if that is the case then the CA3 year can be even more individualized to meet the resident's goal.

 The ACGME requires two distinct rotations in the subspecialty areas of anesthesia.
-In our program, we provide three distinct rotations, an initial, junior and senior experience, in these areas providing more advanced and challenging clinical experiences for each resident.
+In our program, we provide three distinct rotations, an initial, junior and senior experienceto provide a progressive, more advanced and challenging clinical experiences for each resident.